 ARTICLE XI – AMENDMENTS (DRAFT)

-Amendments to this Constitution may be proposed by a majority vote of the Pawnee Business Council or by a petition signed by at least fifty (50) of the adult members of the Pawnee Nation of Oklahoma.
+Section 1.
+Amendments to this Constitution may be proposed by a majority vote of the Pawnee Business Council or by a petition signed by at least two percent (2%) of the adult citizens of the Pawnee Nation.

-This Constitution may be amended by a majority vote of the qualified voters of the Pawnee Nation voting in an election called for that purpose by the Secretary of Interior and conducted pursuant to the rules and regulations of the Pawnee Nation of Oklahoma.
-Provided, that, at least fifty (50) of those qualified to vote shall cast ballots in such election.
-The amendment shall become effective when approved by the Secretary of Interior, so long as such approval is required by Federal law, and ratified by the adult members of the Nation.
+Section 2.
+This Constitution may be amended by a majority vote of the qualified voters of the Pawnee Nation voting in an election called for that purpose by the Pawnee Business Council and conducted pursuant to the rules and regulations of the Pawnee Nation.
+Provided, that, at least four percent (4%) of those qualified to vote shall cast ballots in such election.

+Section 3.
+An amendment shall become effective when the vote is certified by the Election Commission and submitted to the Secretary of the Pawnee Business Council.

 ARTICLE XI – AMENDMENTS (CLEAN)